-Start with spot treatments using rubbing alcohol.
+Start with spot treatments to kill mealy bugs using rubbing alcohol.

 Treat mealybugs by dipping cotton balls or cotton swabs in a 70% alcohol solution.
 Dab the mealybug affected areas with the alcohol-soaked cotton balls.
 Spot treatments may be the best method for mealybug control on indoor plants.

 After you have spot treated the affected areas, create a solution of 1 cup alcohol, several drops of Dawn dish soap, and 1 quart of water.

 Spray it on the entire plant, including the undersides of the leaves, the trunk, and the soil.
 Repeat this treatment once or twice a week until the infestation is gone.

 When mealy bugs are in the crawler stage Neem oil, Insecticidal soap, and horticulture oil are good options to control the younger nymphs.
 A systemic insecticide may be needed for large mealybug infestations.

 A visit to your local garden center will provide lots of mealybug control possibilities.
 With all the insecticides on the shelves look for one that kills mealybugs on garden or house plants.
 Follow the instructions to take care of the infestation.